stylkand/Computer-Systems-Performance/README.md

 ## **Details**
 The first one is a simple simulation of a server-database and it's final performance evaluation was accomplished using Java Modelling Tools.

-The second one is a simulation of a queue system fully implemented and evaluated in python.
+The second one is a simulation of a server queue system fully implemented and evaluated in python.